Introduction

 Mistake 1: Treating agents as tools by default

-This usually looks attractive at prototype stage because a single tool call appears simpler than an agent handshake.
-The cost arrives later.
-The caller now has to invent task IDs, retries, continuation semantics, progress handling, artifact chunking, and permission boundaries that A2A already models natively.
+This looks attractive at prototype stage.
+A single tool call feels simpler than an agent handshake.
+Ship it.
+The cost surfaces later, sometimes months later, when the caller has to invent task IDs, retries, continuation semantics, progress handling, artifact chunking, and permission boundaries that A2A already models natively.
+By then the workarounds have calcified into production load-bearing code that nobody wants to rewrite.

 Mistake 2: Treating simple tools as mini-agents

-This introduces the opposite problem.
-If a remote action is basically “query this API” or “run this transformation,” wrapping it in agent discovery, task tracking, and peer negotiation can add latency and cognitive overhead without adding meaningful autonomy.
+The opposite failure mode.
+If a remote action is basically “query this API” or “run this transformation,” wrapping it in agent discovery, task tracking, and peer negotiation adds latency and cognitive overhead without adding meaningful autonomy.
+Over-ceremony kills throughput.

 Mistake 3: Ignoring different trust boundaries